Dr. Wendy Rice Archives | Page 6 of 23 | Rice Psychology

 A Millennial Approach: Helping Young Clients Remember Their Therapy Sessions

-Consider the following story as it relates to this week’s topic.
 I have a ton of things on my mind each day.
 Even when I’m in bed, my head is spinning with reminders, ideas, and random thoughts!
 I’ve gotten so busy that I’m starting to forget what my weekly therapy appointments were about, especially those focused on the previous week.
-When my therapist and I chat, I tend to have trouble focusing since my responsibilities or something interesting I saw online always pops back into my head and I’m constantly wanting my phone to either help me take care of them...
+When my therapist and I chat, I tend to have trouble focusing since my responsibilities or something interesting I saw online always pops back into my head and I’m constantly wanting my phone to either help me take care of them or to share them with her.
+I feel so frustrated....

 Read More